steveseguin/versus/README.md

 Invite, Manage, Monitor

-Optimized for eSports video production
+Optimized for Esports video production

 Go to http://versus.cam and try it out